Shopify Lite Review

 Also, keep in mind that these rates only apply if you use Shopify Payments.
-If you connect another gateway/payment processor, you’ll pay the $9/month plus a 2% transaction fee, plus whatever fees you owe to your payment processor.
+If you connect another gateway/payment processor, you’ll pay the $9/month, plus a 2% transaction fee, plus whatever fees you owe to your payment processor.

-You can certainly get an mPOS option with no monthly fee (and get eCommerce options to boot) — but I am happy to say that Shopify’s is actually quite well featured and combined with the online selling tools, it makes sense.
+If you’re curious, the $9 monthly subscription fee (at 2.7% per transaction) is equal to $334/month in sales to break even.
+That’s not bad at all, considering all the online sales tools you get.
+You can certainly get an mPOS option with no monthly fee (and get eCommerce options to boot) — but I am happy to say that Shopify’s is actually quite well-featured and deserves a good rating.
 When you’re ready to upgrade to a bigger online store, it’ll be completely painless with Shopify, and that’s really cool, too.

 Contract Length & Cancellation

-However, Shopify does not offer refunds.
+That’s because Shopify does not offer refunds.
 So if you are on a month-to-month agreement and you opt to cancel your account three days after your billing cycle starts, you won’t get a pro-rated refund for the rest of the month.

 Sales & Advertising Transparency

-On the plus side, the landing page is full of good information, including pricing and available customer support channels.
-And I totally understand that Shopify wants people to sign up for the more expensive plans.
+On the plus side, the landing page is full of useful information, including pricing and available customer support channels.
+I understand that Shopify wants people to sign up for the more expensive plans.
 It makes more money that way.

 Customer Service & Technical Support

 Overall, Shopify has somewhat of a muddied reputation for customer service.
-Some merchants say its great; others complain about it.
+Some merchants say it’s great; others complain about it.

-And round-the-clock email/live chat aren’t the only ways to get your questions answered, either.
+Round-the-clock email/live chat aren’t the only ways to get your questions answered, either.
 Shopify offers lots of other options: